-St Andrews Lutheran College offers a range of scholarships and bursaries for students from Year 7.
+St Andrews Lutheran College offers a range of scholarships and bursaries fore students from Year 7.

-Please contact the Registrar, Mrs Janette Jestrimski if your have any queries by calling (07) 5568 5900 or by email
+Please contact the Registrar, Mrs Janette Jestrimski, if you have any queries by calling (07) 5568 5900 or by email

-Examinations for academic scholarships for the 2018 school year will be held at the College on Saturday, 25th February 2017.
+Examinations for Academic Scholarships for the 2020 school year will be held at the College on Saturday, 2 March 2019.

-Closing date for registration is Friday, 17th February 2017 at 4.00pm Australian Eastern Standard Time.
-The cost of the scholarship is $77 inluding GST.
+Closing date for registration is Friday, 22 February 2019 at 4.00pm (Australia Eastern Standard Time).
+The cost of the scholarship is $83 including GST.
 Payment must be made at the end of the registration process online.
-If the payment if not made your registration WILL NOT BE VALID.
+If the payment is not made your registration WILL NOT BE VALID.
 Further information will be emailed to candidates prior to the testing date.

 Performing Arts Scholarships

-Scholarships are awarded to students who have achieved to a high level in Music, Visual Arts or Speech and Drama
+Scholarships are awarded to students who have achieved a high level in Music, Visual Arts or Speech and Drama.

 Current students at St Andrews need to have achieved at least a Silver Cultural Award the previous year to be eligible for application.
 The criteria for a Silver Cultural Award is to successfully achieve Grade 5 or above in Music, Dance, Speech and Drama Exams together with involvement in cultural groups/activities throughout the year.
 Successful scholarship students are then expected to maintain a Silver Cultural Award annually.